eggheadio/eggheadio-course-notes/flexbox-fundamentals/notes/egghead_flexbox-fundamentals.md

 ### Note: Flexbox containers have a property called `flex-direction`.

 `flex-direction` defaults to row which is displayed horizontally.

-This flexbox property's value can be changed to `row`, `row-reverse`, `column`, and `column-reverse`.
+Following the transcript, we can note that this flexbox property's value can be changed to:

+- `row` – This is the default position for the `flex-direction` property.
+- `row-reverse` – The children will flow from left to right.
+- `column`– The column will display vertically.
+- `column-reverse` - The children to flow from bottom to top.

+---

 The resulting code snippet for a horizontal navigation bar in Braithwaite's example is: